varigence/docs/bimlflex/adf-deployment/continuous-integration-and-continuous-delivery.md

 ---
 # Continuous Integration and Continuous Delivery

+The following guide is from tailored specifically for ADF.
+For a details and considerations on implementing CI/CD in SSIS see the [](xref:bimlflex-ssis-continuous-integration-and-continuous-delivery).

 One core feature in using the BimlFlex Data Warehouse Automation solution is that it can be used in a CI/CD pipeline.

 There are numerous approaches used for CI/CD and Data Warehouses have their special considerations compared to the more common web based or software development based CI/CD processes.